CCI-MOC/documentation/README.md

-# documentation
+# Documentation
-This is where we host all MOC documentation
+This is where we host all MOC documentation.